 Five rules that survive contact with real retro data.

 Fewer than 12–13 retros gives HDBSCAN nothing to work with.
 Density is the whole game; sparse data outputs noise points dressed up as clusters.
+If you only have 8 retros, run the engine but treat the output as directional hypotheses, not ranked findings.

 Lose 3 of 5 members and hire replacements: the team is effectively new.
 Patterns from the old team may not apply.
 Tag every item with a team-composition version and let the consumer filter.
+Mixing old-team and new-team data without a version boundary produces spurious clusters.

 The engine identifies.
 Humans decide what to do.
 Auto-assigning by frequency manufactures busywork and corrodes trust in the tool — both at once.